Last Updated on October 3, 2023 by Matt Musico

 After hitting 18 home runs in 111 games as a rookie in 2000, he enjoyed eight straight years of 20-plus homers.
 His career-high mark was 37 in 2002, and it was one of four times he surpassed the 30-homer plateau.
 However, there was only one time when he slugged 30-plus dingers in consecutive seasons.
 It was his final two years with the organization (2007 and 2008).
 Burrell combined for 63 dingers during this time while posting a .888 OPS.

 Chuck Klein technically had three separate stints with the Phillies.
 But with 15 of his 17 seasons coming with the franchise, he comes as close to being a career Phillie as anyone without it actually happening.
 He’s also one of three players in team history to hit four home runs in a game.
 One of those three is Schmidt because of course it is.
 He and Klein are also joined by Ed Delahanty in this club.

 The beginning of Klein’s big-league career is when he did most of his damage in the power department.
 He hit 11 homers in 64 games as a 23-year-old rookie in 1928.
-But then, he led the league in home runs four times in the five years that followed.
+But then, he led the league in home runs four times in the following five years.
 He hit at least 30 dingers four times, with two of those efforts going for 40-plus.
 Klein also finished in the top two of MVP voting three times, and he took the hardware home in 1932.
-He followed that year up by winning the triple crown in 1933 thanks to leading the league with a .368 average, 28 home runs, and 120 RBI.
+He followed that year up by winning the triple crown in 1933 after leading the league with a .368 average, 28 home runs, and 120 RBI.

 It’s kind of insane to combine these five years together to see exactly how dominant he was at the plate.
 In addition to averaging 36 home runs, 46 doubles, nine triples, 139 RBI, and 132 runs scored, Klein also slashed .359/.414/.637.